No new cases, deaths for Lawrence County

-HARRISBURG — Lawrence County had no new positive COVID-19 cases or deaths reported on Tuesday, according to the Pa.
-Department of Health.
+HARRISBURG — Lawrence County added no new positive COVID-19 cases or deaths on Monday, the Pa.
+Department of Health reported.

-Statewide, there were 451 new positive cases reported, while there were 13 new deaths.
-There have been 68,637 positive cases and 451 deaths to date.

 “As Pennsylvania continues to move forward in the process to reopen, we need to remember that the threat from COVID-19 has not gone away,” Secretary of Health Dr. Rachel Levine said.
 “As counties move into the yellow and green phases, we must take personal responsibility to protect others.
 Wearing a mask, continuing to maintain social distancing, and washing your hands frequently are all steps we can take to help protect others, including our most vulnerable Pennsylvanians, our essential workers and our healthcare system.”